-Will the Kevin Youkilis and Joba Chamberlain Spat Stir Up the Yankees Clubhouse?
+Will Kevin Youkilis's issues with Joba Chamberlain disrupt the Yankees clubhouse?

 Kevin Youkilis and Joba Chamberlain have never gotten along.
 Since 2007 the two have repeatedly clashed as opponents in baseball's fiercest rivalry.